-Richard Parkes Bonington); Daybrook Almshouses; Mary Hardstaff Homes Almshouses (Gedling); the former Howetts racing stables at Manor Farm Buildings (Woodborough); Gedling House; and more modern buildings including the Vale Public House and Good Shepherd Catholic Church, both in Woodthorpe.
+Other well-known listed buildings in the Borough include Papplewick Pumping Station, Newstead Abbey and Bestwood Winding House, while lesser known examples include Bonington House, Arnold (birthplace of artist Richard Parkes Bonington); Daybrook Almshouses; Mary Hardstaff Homes Almshouses (Gedling); the former Howetts racing stables at Manor Farm Buildings (Woodborough); Gedling House; and more modern buildings including the Vale Public House and Good Shepherd Catholic Church, both in Woodthorpe.

 The Borough Council also keeps a list of buildings of historic importance that do not meet the criteria to become 'listed' buildings, but which are nevertheless of local significance.
-The current list is set out in as an appendix to the Replacement Local Plan.
-The emerging Local Planning Document will update this list following adoption of the plan, and re-name it as a list of 'locally important heritage assets'.
+The current list of Local Interest Buildings provided as an appendix to the Replacement Local Plan will be used as the starting point for identifying potential Locally Important Heritage Assets, with the aim of working closely with local communities to refine and expand this list.
+The retention of Locally Important Heritage Assets is encouraged through Policy LPD31 in the emerging Local Planning Document.

-Architecturally, the predominant historic style of construction in most of the Borough's villages and towns is of red brick and pantile construction, with the notable exceptions of Linby and Papplewick with their distinctive vernacular buildings of honey coloured stone construction.
+Architecturally, much of the area is characterised by brick buildings.
+Pantile roofs are associated with the 18th century and original village cores, giving way to Welsh slate and plain tiles in the eras of Victorian and Edwardian expansion.
+In contrast, the villages of Linby and Papplewick are characterised by their distinctive honey-coloured stone that was quarried locally and became a favourite for boundary walls throughout the Nottingham area.
 As might be expected of a largely residential area developed in the 20th century, most recent development is of more contemporary construction and design, with much inter-war and post war development of both public and private sector design and development.

 There are six Conservation Areas, all of which are in the Borough's rural areas.
-All except Papplewick have up to date Conservation Area assessments.
+All are the subject of conservation area appraisals.
+Those appraisals undertaken more recently include a management plan to guide future development in these locations.

 Bestwood Conservation Area includes a prime example of a 19th century purpose built industrial settlement, including a colliery (1872-1967) and ironworks (1881-1928).
-The nearby Bestwood Country Park was once part of a much larger royal deer park and has strong association with Charles II, who granted the park to his mistress Nell Gwynne in 1681.
+Bestwood Winding Engine House, the only remaining example of a colliery building in the Borough, is unique, containing the only 'vertical winding steam engine' still in its original location anywhere in the UK.
+The nearby Bestwood Country Park was once part of a much larger royal deer park and has strong association with Charles II, who granted the park to his mistress Nell Gwynn in 1681.

-Calverton Conservation Area covers the heart of the village where William Lee invented the mechanised stocking frame in 1598, a development that went on to transform the industry.
+Calverton Conservation Area covers the heart of the village where William Lee invented the mechanised stocking frame in 1589, a development that went on to transform the industry.
 Framework knitting grew as a cottage industry in the village and the conservation area includes examples of framework knitters' cottages.
 After the Second World War, Calverton became the last of the Borough's mining communities and expanded rapidly.

 Lambley Conservation Area covers part of the village which can trace its origins back to the 9th century.
-Flemish weavers are mentioned in the village as early as 1434, and in common with other nearby areas, the knitting trade reached its height in the 19th century.
+Flemish weavers are mentioned in the village as early as 1434, and in common with other nearby areas, the knitting trade reached its height here in the 19th century.
 Along with examples of framework knitters' cottages, the village also includes a range of public buildings including Wesleyan and Methodist chapels.